 Red Berry Traditional Wreath

-Start with a basic fir wreath and tuck in bits of berries and more greenery to create an overstuffed yet beautiful Christmas accent.
+Start with a basic fir form and tuck in bits of berries and more greenery to create an overstuffed yet beautiful Christmas wreath.
 Keep it casual with unmeasured berry twigs (some long, some short), and a loose, imperfect red bow.

 Metallic Magnolia Wreath